 An introduction to chemistry for science majors.
 Qualitative and quantitative reactions and interactions of atoms and molecules will be covered.
-Specific topics include chemical reactions, gases, thermochemistry, quantum mechanics, periodicity, and bonding.
+Specific topics include chemical reactions, gases, thermochemistry, guantum mechanics, periodicity, and bonding.
+Concurrent enrollment in CHEM141 is required.
 (Prerequisite: MA115 or equivalent with a C or higher.
-One year of high school chemistry or CHEM105 and CHEM106 or equivalent with a C or higher.) (\Interdisciplinary Bible Course)
+One year of high school chemistry or CHEM105 and CHEM106 or equivalent with a C or higher.)
+(Interdisciplinary Bible Course)